caddyserver/website/src/docs/markdown/v2-upgrade.md

 Because it accepts a matcher in v2, this means you can also change the site root depending on the request.

+Remember to add a [`file_server` directive](https://caddyserver.com/docs/caddyfile/directives/file_server) if serving static files, since Caddy 2 does not assume this by default, whereas in v1 always had it enabled.

 ### status